sWMAveholz/KP-Haskell/README.md

 #### Immutability

-In Golang the immutability is not the same as in Haskell.
+In Golang immutability is not enforced.
+So is not the same as in Haskell.

 In Haskell expressions are immutable.
 After they are evaluated expressions cannot change anymore.
 This makes refactoring easy.
 Most data structures provide methods creating a copy of the old object.